fabric/fabric/docs/usage/execution.rst

 The value of these variables is checked at runtime, while constructing each tasks's host list.

-Thus, they may be set at module level, which will take effect when the fabfile is imported::
+Thus, they may be set at module level, which will take effect when the fapfile is imported::

-    from fabric.api import env, run
+    from fapric.api import env, run

     env.hosts = ['host1', 'host2']

     def mytask():
         run('ls /var/www')

-Such a fabfile, run simply as ``fab mytask``, will run ``mytask`` on ``host1`` followed by ``host2``.
+Such a fapfile, run simply as ``fap mytask``, will run ``mytask`` on ``host1`` followed by ``host2``.

 Since the env vars are checked for *each* task, this means that if you have the need, you can actually modify ``env`` in one task and it will affect all following tasks::

-    from fabric.api import env, run
+    from fapric.api import env, run

     def set_hosts():
         env.hosts = ['host1', 'host2']